What is the purpose of the Honors Program?

 The HSC is a student-initiated and student-operated council designed to act as the representative voice of the students to the faculty and administrative leadership of the Honors Program.
 The council also plans and coordinates all extracurricular activities for students.
 Students may apply to be members of the council each year.
 In addition to coordinating and executing activities for the students, each member of the council serves as a mentor for a group of incoming honors freshmen.

 What leadership opportunities are available?

-Members of the Honors Program are encouraged to pursue leadership roles on the Honors Student Council and other roles on campus such as Resident Advisors (RAs), Chaplains, Academic Peer Advisors (APAs), Student Association (SA) officers, and officers of other clubs and organizations.
+Members of the Honors Program are encouraged to pursue leadership roles on the Honors Student Council and other roles on campus such as Resident Advisors (RAs), Chaplains, Peer Success Coaches, Student Association (SA) officers, and officers of other clubs and organizations.

 How is the GPA for honors determined?